FUSION Skill Development Program: Information for Students

 What if I don’t complete all of the modules on time?
-Will I still receive the $150 honorarium?
+Will I still receive recognition on my Co-Curricular Record (CCR)?

-If you do not complete all the modules by the deadlines, you will not be eligible to receive the $150 honorarium.
+If you do not complete all the modules by the deadline of Sunday, August 14, you will not be eligible to receive recognition on your Co-Curricular Record.

-Why am I no longer able to complete the first three modules after the deadline?
+Why should I complete the first three modules by the recommended completion dates?

-The Orientation, Explore, and Apply modules are intended for students who are at the beginning and middle of their Summer 2021 USRA program.
-To get the most value out of the curriculum, and to have the best chance of integrating the learning with your experience, you need to complete these modules by the deadlines.
+The content in the Orientation, Explore and Apply modules are intended for students who are at the beginning and middle of their USRA program.
+To get the most value out of the curriculum, and to have the best chance of integrating the learning with your experience, you are encouraged to complete these modules by the recommended completion dates.

-Why can’t I complete the Reflect module early?
+Why shouldn’t I complete the Reflection module early?

-The Reflect module is intended to be completed by students towards, or at the end of, their Summer 2021 USRA program.
-It allows students to look back on their experience and how they integrated their experience and their disciplinary/academic knowledge with their metacognition, communication, and problem-solving skills.
+The Reflect module is intended for you to complete towards, or at the end of your USRA program.
+The module is designed to encourage to you to reflect on your experience and how you integrated your disciplinary/academic knowledge with your metacognition, communication, and problem-solving skills.
 You need to be finished (or almost finished) your experience to get the most out of the Reflect module.

 I started the curriculum and decided that it wasn’t for me.
 How do I withdraw?